We had one of the warmest and wettest Januaries in Seattle’s history — and February’s weather will keep it going

 After one of the warmest and wettest Januaries on record — with nearly nine inches of rain falling in Seattle — February is starting off with more of the same.

 According to readings taken at Seattle-Tacoma International Airport, last month was the eighth-wettest January on record.
-But the National Weather Service in Seattle said it is still working out some discrepancies from when airport weather records were joined with those taken downtown.

 Normal rainfall in Seattle for January comes in at 5.57 inches, said weather service meteorologist Carly Kovacik.